tomskovich/ComputerCleanup/README.md

 #### -BrowserCache
 	- Clears browser cache files for all users.
 	- Browsers: Microsoft Edge, Internet Explorer, Google Chrome and Firefox.
-	- WARNING: This will stop ALL running browser processes.
+	- :warning: This will stop ALL running browser processes.
 Running outside of working hours is advised.

 #### -TeamsCache
 	- Clears Microsoft Teams cache files for all users.
-    - WARNING: This will stop ALL running Teams processes.
+    - :warning: This will stop ALL running Teams processes.
 Running outside of working hours is advised.

 #### -RecycleBin
 	- Clears Recycle Bin.
-		- Only remove files/folders that are older than $Days old.
-		- This is based on both file CreationTime AND LastWriteTime.
-	- This parameter does NOT apply to the following options:
-		- -BrowserCache, -TeamsCache, -SoftwareDistribution, -FontCache

 ## Functions\Public